urbanvikingr/content/content/reference/functions/graphcool-lib.md

   .then(data => console.log(data))
 ```

-> Note: the `context` property of the exposed `event` object inside a Graphcool Function will include a PAT **if it has the same name as the Graphcool Function**.
+> Note: the `context` property of the exposed `event` object inside a Graphcool Function will include a [Permanent Authentication Token](!alias-eip7ahqu5o) **if it has the same name as the Graphcool Function**.
 If no such PAT exists, no PAT will be part of the event's context.